ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

 * [Compare-Exchange](../../../client-api/operations/compare-exchange/overview) are cluster-wide key/value pair items where the key is a unique identifier in the database.

-* CmpXchg items help maintain ACIDity by coordinating work between threads, clients, nodes, or sessions that are trying to modify a shared resource (such as a document) at the same time.
+* CmpXchg items coordinate work between sessions that are trying to modify a shared resource (such as a document) at the same time.

-* The singular CmpXchg key can also be used to reserve a resource in various other situations, as seen in [these examples](../../../client-api/operations/compare-exchange/overview#example-i---email-address-reservation).

 * Compare exchange items are created and managed by either of the following:
   * RavenDB [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards)